2sic/app-gallery/readme.md

 <image src="app-icon.png" align="right" width="200px">

-# Gallery App V7 (WIP) using Fancybox4 for Dnn ☢️ and Oqtane 🩸
+# Gallery App V7 using Fancybox4 for Dnn ☢️ and Oqtane 🩸

-_Important: V7 is WIP.
+_Important: V7 is new and Bootstrap4 only.
 Previous version 6.1 is on this branch: https://github.com/2sic/app-gallery/tree/v6-fancybox3_

 A 2sxc / DNN App using the [fancybox4](https://fancyapps.com/) javascript library.